quinchs/BadgeBot/README.md

 **PLEASE DO NOT INVITE TO PUBLIC SERVERS**

-To avoid any potential damages related to this bot, only add it to a test/temp/dev server for this bot.
+To avoid any potential damages related to this bot, only add it to a test/temp/dev server created for this bot.

 Invite url: https://discord.com/api/oauth2/authorize?client_id=1045723581654507590&scope=applications.commands